Challenge Structure

 title: "Pod Ready"

-description: "The pod must be running and healthy"
+description: "The pod must be running and ready"

 order: 1